 The judge agreed.
 He noted the defense failed to provide any evidence with respect to the child’s relationship with the victim.
 Indeed, the victim was not listed as the father on the child’s birth certificate.
 The lawyers representing the child’s mother also withdrew from pursuing a paternity claim.
 And there was no simply legal basis for the court to order a paternity test.

 Perhaps most importantly, even if this the victim’s child, said child could not be “added as a party” to a wrongful death lawsuit, as Florida law clearly stated that the personal representative is the only necessary party to such an action.
 (It should be noted that a “survivor” entitled to recovery in a wrongful death action includes children born out of wedlock, but again, the court here was not in a position to determine paternity.)

 Speak with a Florida Wrongful Death Lawyer Today

 Wrongful death lawsuits often implicate complex questions of law that need to be resolved in court.
 A qualified Boynton Beach wrongful death attorney can help guide you and your family through this difficult time in seeking justice on behalf of your loved one.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.